 We also have Ukulele, Rugby and Football clubs run by parents and Nature Club run by Emily Wilkins our local Ranger.

-We have a thriving Early Years Unit which is largely outdoors in the Summer months.
-The unit is run by Early Years specialist, Alison McKenzie.
-There are currently four children in the Unit.
+We have a thriving Early Years Unit.
+There are currently five children in the Unit.
 In the summer of 2016 an extension is being built to house the Unit, thus freeing up the Primary School for our expanding roll.

 We are very aware of our special environment and we have recently been awarded our fourth Green Flag from Eco Schools!